itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Custom attributes

-Each class `Graph`, `Node`, and `Edge` has its own nested Attribute enums and purely exists for convenience.
-The attribute methods can either take in an appropriate Attribute enum value, or it can take any string (as long it matches the [ID regex](#id-regex)).
+Each class `Graph`, `Node`, and `Edge` has its own nested attribute enums and purely exists for convenience.
+The attribute methods can either take in an appropriate attribute enum value, or it can take any string (as long it matches the [ID regex](#id-regex)).
 This means you can add custom attributes if needed.

 ## ID regex

-A valid ID is required for many operations such as creating a `Graph` with a custom ID, creating a `Node`, setting an [Attribute](#attribute) for a `DOTElement`, etc. An ID is considered valid if it matches the ID regex which can be found as a final static variable in the `DotElement` class.
+A valid ID is required for many operations such as creating a `Graph` with a custom ID, creating a `Node`, setting an [Attribute](#attribute) for a `DOTElement`, etc. An ID is considered valid if it matches the ID regex which can be found in the `DotElement` class.
 This ID regex was acquired from the official [Graphviz Grammar page](https://graphviz.org/doc/info/lang.html).

-### Valid ID
+### Valid ID examples

 - a1 (letters followed by digits are allowed)
 - \_a (underscore is allowed)
 - 1 (digit can be the first character if the ID only contains digits)

-### Invalid ID
+### Invalid ID examples

 - node A (whitespace is not allowed)
 - node! ("!" is not allowed)